michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 CREATE SCHEMA ltss_energy;
 ```

+**Timezone does matter!** Because we will work with data grouped by days, it's crucial to let the database work in the correct (desired) timezone.
+Otherwise, the results will be shifted.
+You need to know that the Timezone is set for postgresql server, then can be overridden (in this order) by database settings, client application, and logged login role.

+It seems that TimescaleDB add-on, installs PostgreSQL with UTC default timezone, then creates databases with TIMEZONE inherited from the operating system.
+Which is Europe/Prague for me.
+Since this, I need not worry about aligning time intervals.

+I live in Europe/Prague time zone, and it seems that TimescaleDB add-on has configured it as expected, probably inheriting my HA OS configuration.
+But it's important that you check it out.

+Depending on postgresql installation type, you

-The last but not least, create dedicated user for home assistant (and optionally for you).
+Last but not least, create a dedicated user for Home Assistant.
 For example:
 ```sql
 CREATE ROLE ha LOGIN PASSWORD 'some_password';
 ```

 ## Configuring LTSS to Export Energy Sensors
 LTSS is the Home Assistant's custom component.
 It can be installed by HACS.
 Installation instructions are available in [project Github](https://github.com/freol35241/ltss?tab=readme-ov-file#installation).

 LTSS writes all data into a single table: `public.ltss` (without option to change).
-In the article, the table will be referenced just as `ltss` since schema `public` ussually doesn't need to be explicitely referenced.
+In the article, the table will be referenced just as `ltss` since schema `public` usually doesn't need to be explicitly referenced.

-During start, the LTSS checks existence of `ltss` table.
-If doesn't exist, it creates it as well as adds `postgis` extension to the database.
-For the latter operation, it requires superuser privilges.
-But as you remember, we already has installed it.
+During start, the LTSS checks the existence of `ltss` table.
+If it doesn't exist, it creates it as well as adds `postgis` extension to the database.
+For the latter operation, it requires superuser privileges.
+But as you remember, we have already installed it.

 Once LTSS is installed, configure it to publish all needed sensors to TimescaleDB.